Olivia Shakespear: Friendship

 John Unterecker, writing in "Faces and False Faces", sees friendship as the most important aspect in the relationship, explaining, "she found in Yeats, as he in her, a person who could discuss literature and ideas ... she was one of the few persons with whom he could be completely relaxed".
 Comparing the difference between Maud and Olivia he writes, "Maud Gonne offered Yeats subject matter for poetry, the 'interesting' life he had hoped for, and Olivia Shakespear offered him repose".

 According to Kline, Yeats compared Olivia to Diana and Maud to Helen; he was attracted to dark coloured women, describing Olivia's skin as "a little darker than a Greek's would have been and her hair was very dark".
 Literary scholar Humphrey Carpenter writes that Yeats' impression of Olivia was one of a woman with "a profound culture, a knowledge of French, English, and Italian and seemed always at leisure.
 Her nature was gentle and contemplative, and she was content, it seems, to have no more of life than leisure and the talk of her friends".

-Nevertheless, she was working on her third novel, Beauty's Hour.
-It is likely that Yeats read the manuscript, suggested revisions, and he may have contributed to the characterisations.
+Shakespear's novella, Beauty's Hour, was a manuscript Yeats had solicited for The Savoy, the literary journal edited by his friend Arthur Symons.
+He read the manuscript and suggested revisions, which Anne Margaret Daniel discusses in her introduction to her edition of Beauty's Hour (2016); and Yeats may have contributed to the characterisations.
 Kline believes the two began a friendship based on the discussion of literature; Yeats biographer Foster adds they were drawn together by a mutual interest in the occult.
 For Yeats, then aged 30, an important aspect of their friendship was the opportunity it presented for a sexual relationship with a woman, something he had not then experienced.

 In August Yeats returned to Ireland, continuing his correspondence with Olivia, writing to her about Maud's recently giving birth to a daughter, Iseult.
 In her letters Olivia may have been honest about her feelings toward him; in April 1895 he wrote to her, "I no more complain of your writing of love, than I would complain of a portrait painter keeping to portraits".